Port Angeles, Washington Garden Guide: Planting Dates, Frost Dates and Growing Season

 Early and mid-season varieties usually fit comfortably here.

-Port Angeles usually gives peas enough season that maturity is rarely the hard part.
+Port Angeles usually gives lettuce enough season that maturity is rarely the hard part.

 This crop usually has enough season here that maturity is rarely the hard part.